pernak18/RRTMGP/README.md

 - as the objects "grow", new data (e.g., tau) needs to be added to the existing data
 - but optical property and array objects are abstract in that they cannot be instantiated; rather, the array objects are extended by "concrete" 1-scalar, 2-stream, and n-stream subclasses that can be instantiated once an analytical solution (e.g., n-stream) is derived from the input arguments. these subclasses are what will be returned

+I've copied over all of the relevant RRTMGP code from the SVN repository for reference when designing the cloud optics class.
+We will first do this in Python, then port to Fortran 2003.